-Low-interest options like term deposits and savings accounts can be good for protecting your savings but can be ineffective for long-term savings as they tend to struggle to keep up with the cost of living.
+Low-interest options like GICs and savings accounts can be good for protecting your savings but can be ineffective for long-term savings as they tend to struggle to keep up with the cost of living.
 Exploring options that would allow for a little more growth potential, while still aligning to your comfort level, can be effective at building your retirement pool quicker.

 3. Work longer

 This can be a tough pill to swallow for some if they’ve already put themselves into a retirement mindset, but having a few extra years of saving and growing (coupled with fewer years of spending) can definitely have an impact on the longevity of your funds.